asdsyd/UI-UX-team-projects/README.md

 # UI-UX-team-projects
-UI-UX team projects done during the month of dec 2021 assigned to us by IEEE club , MJ College.
+UI-UX team projects done during the month of Dec 2021 assigned to us by IEEE club , MJ College.
 Files include screenshot of the projects done and a powerpoint presentation that explains the month long work done.

 To access our projects please use the links below